Thursday, April 9, 2015

 Comments on the shared picture from the Facebook page Stop the Narcissist Now.

-Sylvie Imelda Shene Thank you M, for you encouraging and thoughtful comment.
+Sylvie Imelda Shene Thank you, M, for your encouraging and thoughtful comment.
 I am happy to be here.
 Sometimes, I do ask myself, why I bothered working so hard to write my book and risk being attacked by sociopaths or narcissists.
 But then I get letters from people telling me how my book has been a big support to them and I am reminded that my hard work was not in vain.
-Most people that write to me do it in private, because they still afraid to do it in public and of course I understand their fears, because if we still are dependent on our abusers in some way, it can be very risk to express our true self in public.
+Most people that write to me do it in private, because they still afraid to do it in public and of course I understand their fears, because if we still are dependent on our abusers in some way, it can be very risky to express our true self in public.
 Just look what happened to me at my last job, they stole my job, but they can’t steal my soul, but they did try very hard to murder my soul.
 They were hoping, especially the property manager to discredit me and prove I was a fraud and soulless like them.
 They never had seen a real genuine person like me and they thought was not possible in this world.
 We have to have a healed and whole soul before going public with our stories otherwise the sociopaths and narcissist people in our world will take great pleasure in bringing us down and if possible murder our souls.

 Every word you wrote is so true!